ShyaAyad/ClariNote/README.md

 ### AI Integration
 - **Gemini API** – Used to analyze lecture text and generate structured summaries

+## 🤖 Automation with n8n

+This project integrates **n8n** to enhance functionality through automation.

+### 🔹 What it does
+- Uses n8n workflows to handle background automation processes
+- Automatically sends an email to the user after their PDF summary has been successfully generated

+### 🔹 Why it matters
+- Improves user experience by providing instant feedback
+- Demonstrates real-world use of automation tools in a fullstack application
+- Reduces manual effort by handling communication automatically
 ### File Processing
 - **Poppler** – Used to extract text content from uploaded PDF files